Tony Eason: After Super Bowl XX

 In February 1988, Berry designated Grogan as the starter with Eason as the backup.
 He did not express approval and threatened to sit out the year, which also saw the Patriots consider cutting his base salary ($875,000) by over 25%.
 Eason did not see the field for the 1988 season until Week 15.
 He started versus Tampa Bay and went 16-of-27 for 155 yards with two interceptions but managed to win 10–7 in overtime when a pair of his passes hit Irving Fryar to set up a game-winning field goal after Tampa elected to kick after winning the coin toss due to the wind.
 Eason then visited Denver for the Week 16 matchup as the starter and was 12-of-16 for 94 yards before being taken out late for Grogan in a 21–10 loss that saw New England miss out on a playoff spot.
 The 1989 season saw the Patriots keep four quarterbacks in their roster – Eason, Grogan, Doug Flutie, and Marc Wilson, with the latter being insurance for Grogan.
 Eason won on opening day with a 15-of-23 performance for 273 yards with two touchdowns and interceptions each.
 This was followed by losses to Miami and Seattle, with the latter seeing him go 17-of-33 for 147 yards with an interception.
 Eason was benched for Flutie after the game.
 He was later let go by the team and claimed off waivers by the New York Jets during the 1989 NFL season, after Eason refused to take a cut in pay after he was demoted to fourth-string on New England's roster with team owner Victor Kiam stating that he thought Eason would be the starter with the $2.3-million & two-year contract that he signed.
 Eason reluctantly joined the team in November after considering not reporting due to not wanting to be in competition with his "good friend" Ken O'Brien.
-He reported to the team in order to not give up the remainder of his salary.
+He reported to the team to not give up the remainder of his salary.
 He started the last two games of the 1989 season for the Jets, which resulted in him throwing an interception in losses each time.
 He went 12-of-22 for 125 yards with an interception against the Bills in a 37–0 loss that ended up being his final career start.
 In the following season, he was relegated to the bench for all but 28 passes, going 4-for-5 for 64 yards against Tampa Bay in his final appearance in week 16.
 He retired after the season ended at the age of 31.

-Later years
+Later life

-In 2002, Eason was coaching basketball in the Sacramento area.
+In 2002, Eason coached basketball in the Sacramento area.